Roberts House (Canonsburg, Pennsylvania)

 The Roberts House is a historic building in Canonsburg, Pennsylvania, listed on the National Register of Historic Places.
 It is designated as a historic residential landmark/farmstead by the Washington County History & Landmarks Foundation.
 The Greater Canonsburg Heritage Society erected a historical marker near the house, which is the last remaining structure from Jefferson College.

 The history of the building can be traced back to the founder of Canonsburg, Colonel John Canon, and Reverend John McMillan, the founder of Jefferson College.
 Over the 200 years since it was built, the building was sold numerous times, including to the adjacent Jefferson College or someone connected to the college.
 A joint effort between the Washington County Cultural Trust and the Pittsburgh History and Landmarks Foundation was developed in 2006.
 While the effort gained some governmental grants, progress has stalled.

+Progress has been kickstarted again with the election of new officers and trustees in the year 2022.
+Rehabilitation of this historic asset is now underway hopes of completion in 2025.